krishgangal/Milvus/README.md

 These are the rows of the sheet that contain duplicate listings.

+Notes:
-Note: I only used the first 100 lines of jobpostings.csv as my computing power is limited.
+I only used the first 100 lines of jobpostings.csv as my computing power is limited.
+Only tested on Mac.